graphql/graphql-spec/spec/Section 5 -- Validation.md

     * Let {fieldsForName} be the set of selections with a given response name in {mergedSet} including visiting fragments and inline fragments.
     * Given each pair of members {subfieldA} and {subfieldB} in {fieldsForName}:
-      * if SameResponseShape(subfieldA, subfieldB)} is false, return false, otherwise continue.
+      * If SameResponseShape(subfieldA, subfieldB)} is false, return false, otherwise continue.
     * Return true.
   * Return false.